Snyk CLI for Java and Kotlin

 • If the different sub-projects include different configurations, scan each sub-project separately.

-• --configuration-matching=compile will match compile, testCompile, compileOnly, and so on.
+• --configuration-matching=compile to match compile, testCompile, compileOnly, and so on.

 Android build variants